 Each wPINQ transformation must be implemented to respond quickly to small changes it its input.
 Fortunately, all of wPINQ's transformations are data-parallel.
 A transformation is data-parallel if it can be described as a single transformation applied independently across a partitioning of its inputs.
 For example, Join is data-parallel because each of its inputs is first partitioned by key, and each part is then independently processed in an identical manner.
 Data-parallelism is at the heart of the stability for wPINQ's transformations (Section 2.3): a few changed input records only change the output of their associated parts.
 Dataparallelism also leads to efficient incremental implementations, where each transformation can maintain its inputs indexed by part, and only recomputes the output of parts that have changed.
-As these parts are typically very fine grained (e.q., an individual Join key), very little work can be done to incrementally update transformations; outputs produced from keys whose inputs have not changed do not need to be reprocessed.
+As these parts are typically very fine grained (e.g., an individual Join key), very little work can be done to incrementally update transformations; outputs produced from keys whose inputs have not changed do not need to be reprocessed.
 All of wPINQ's transformations are data-parallel, and are either be implemented as a stateless pipeline operators (e.g., Select, Where, Concat) or a stateful operators whose state is indexed by key (e.g., GroupBy, Intersect, Join, Shave).
-Most of wPINQ's transformations have implementations based on standard incremental updating patterns, maintaining their inputs indexed by key so that changes to inputs can quickly be combined with existing inputs in order to determine the difference between "before" and "after" outputs.
-In several cases the implementations can be optimized; a standard relational Join, for example, uses distributivity to incrementally update its output without explicitly subtracting the old output from the new output:
+The details of our incremental implementations of wPINQ's transformations are deferred to our technical report.